CAPTRSTEAM/survey-app/survey-taker/README.md

 This creates a `dist` folder that can be zipped and uploaded to the platform.

 ### Platform Deployment
-The latest `survey-taker-production-spa-v14.zip` file is ready for platform deployment.
+The latest `survey-taker-production-spa-v21.zip` file is ready for platform deployment.
 This zip file contains:
 - `index.html` - The main survey taker application with spa-api-provider
 - `assets/` - Compiled JavaScript and CSS files (using relative paths)
 - **NEW!** Timeout error handling with retry/quit options
 - **NEW!** Performance optimizations to prevent browser crashes
+- **NEW!** Refactored API provider with improved performance and maintainability

 **To deploy to the platform:**
-1. Upload `survey-taker-production-spa-v14.zip` to the platform CMS
+1. Upload `survey-taker-production-spa-v21.zip` to the platform CMS
 2. Configure the survey data in the platform
 3. The app will automatically fetch survey configuration via spa-api-provider
 4. If API fails, it will gracefully fall back to sample survey
 5. **NEW!** Survey responses are automatically saved to the platform database
 6. **NEW!** Users get professional timeout error UI if connection fails
+7. **NEW!** Optimized API calls with reduced memory usage and faster performance

 ### Database Integration
 For detailed information about the new database integration feature, see [DATABASE_INTEGRATION.md](./DATABASE_INTEGRATION.md).